Owen-Allen/-bookstore/instructions/PROJECT.md

 - using heroku to store db, and node-postgres and pg to access the db

 ASK TA ABOUT:
 - Is book_order going to be redundant?
-We think so. (double diamond) You can have a book without an order, but an order needs books...
+We think so. (double diamond) YES You can have a book without an order, but an order needs books...

 - Do we need to show all attributes in relation schema?
 How do we show composites?
+NO

 - I think we need to show FD's for the whole table, not just for individual relations i.e show what just the user_id implies for the WHOLE table.
-(SHOW FD's document)
+(SHOW FD's document) NO WE DONT

 - Do we need more about banking?
+NO WE DONT

 COMPARE TO ER_DIAGRAM FROM A3?
 We aren't actually gonna make a table for book_order, it just exists in the relation